bartificer/programming-by-stealth/docs/pbs19.md

     pbs.say((new ComplexNumber()).imaginary(4.7));
     ```

+### Step 6

-6. Add a function named `parse` to the `ComplexNumber` prototype to update the value stored in the calling complex number object.
+Add a function named `parse` to the `ComplexNumber` prototype to update the value stored in the calling complex number object.
 This function should allow the new value be specified in a number of different ways.
 The following should all work:

     1. Two numbers as arguments – first the real part, then the imaginary part.
     2. An array of two numbers as a single argument – the first element in the array being the real part, the second the imaginary part.